jeffreykrodgers/kepler-ui/README.md

 yarn run dev
 ```

-The site will automatically recompile the `dist` and `pub` directories when changes are made to either the `src` or `public` directories.
+The site will automatically recompile the `dist` and `pub` directories when changes are made to either the `src` or `playground` directories.